DoctorDevTool/language-exchange-frontend/README.md

     •	🤝 See confirmed matches

 > [!IMPORTANT]
 > First register user with name `Admin`.
-Only this user has acces to 'Languages' page where you can add new languages to DB
+Only this user has access to 'Languages' page where you can add new languages to DB

 ## Available Scripts